 At ChaosSearch, we addressed this challenge by creating Chaos Index®, a distributed database that indexes and compresses your data by up to 95% (while enabling full text search and relational queries - not bad, huh?).
 Our ability to index and compress your raw data while maintaining its integrity means that you’ll need fewer storage, compute, and networking resources to support your long-term data retention objectives.

 10. Simplify Your Architecture with a SaaS Cloud Data Platform

 Data lake solutions are supposed to make your life easier, enabling you to search and analyze your data more efficiently at scale.
 At the same time, AWS data lake deployments can be complex and involve many different moving parts - applications, AWS services, etc. An overly complex data lake architecture could result in your organization spending hours each week (or each day!) managing and troubleshooting your data lake infrastructure.

-With a SaaS data lake platform like ChaosSearch, you can substantially simplify the architecture of your AWS data lake deployment.
+With a SaaS cloud data platform like ChaosSearch, you can substantially simplify the architecture of your AWS data lake deployment.
 Available as a fully managed service, ChaosSearch sits on top of your AWS S3 data store and provides data access and user interfaces, data catalog and indexing functionality, and a fully integrated version of the Kibana visualization tool.

 A simplified data lake architecture featuring the Chaos Search Platform